Person listening during a meeting

-What is considered at an FDA Hearing?
+What is considered at an FDA hearing?

-These issues can be resolved by obtaining evidence on the value of any property interests, other assets and pensions.
+Issues in relation to these factors can be resolved by obtaining evidence on the value of any property interests, other assets and pensions.
 Where pensions are relevant, given their complexity, an expert may need to be appointed to report on pension sharing options.

 Is an FDA hearing always necessary?

 If you can agree these next steps, your solicitor can draw up an order to send to the Judge to approve in your absence, avoiding the cost and time of attending the hearing.
+An order will always be required and must be accurately drafted, so the input of a solicitor is often essential.

 If you cannot agree directions, then the FDA hearing will need to proceed.